ESLint config for React + Redux projects

 With a background in Ruby and Go, I’m used to some great tooling like Rubocop/BeautifyRuby/govet/gofmt/golint.
-I enjoy the tight feedback loop of running a linter (i.e. automatically on saving a file).
+There is a tight feedback loop when running a linter (automatically on saving a file).
 A team discussing+agreeing+following+evolving the same coding style on a project is a good thing, and fun process to be a part of.

 Also, if you’re relatively new to a language, code linters can be a great source of learning to avoid common mistakes.

 In the context of my problem, Sublime+ES6+Babel, it came down to JSHint vs ESLint.
 JSHint was okay, and had decent support via SublimeLinter-jshint.
 However I was able to get up and running much faster with ESLint, with some help from Mr Redux himself, Dan A.

 - Standard ESLint React Plugin rules.